 This method only works if you are using a wireless network and does not apply to an ethernet connection.
 To set up a metered connection, do the following:

 - Left-click on the Wireless Internet Connection in the Windows taskbar.
 You will now see all available wireless networks and the one your computer is connected to;

 - Now click “Properties” to access the properties of the connected wireless network.
 A new window will open with all settings related to your wireless network;

 - Scroll down to find “Metered Connection” and turn on the option titled, “Set as metered connection”;

 - Windows 10 will not start automatic updates whenever you are connected to this particular wireless network.

-This article provides some efficient ways to eliminate the Windows 10 automatic updates permanently along with stopping Windows 10 update in progress.
+This article provides some efficient ways to eliminate the Windows 10 automatic updates permanently along with stopping Windows 10 updates in progress.

 Check out some of our other awesome articles:

 - Manually download Windows 10 updates – How to

 - How do I start Windows Update?